pennyJack/my-personal-website-v2/content/posts/2020-29-11--10-javascript-resources.md

 [Codecademy](https://www.codecademy.com/) was one of the first interactive tools I used to learn to code.
 Essentially, it’s the same as freeCodeCamp but paid.
 Codecademy offers a broader scope of programming languages.
 I haven’t used it for a long time but heard that the content is still excellent and affordable.
 It feels a little more guided than freeCodeCamp.
 Yet, it's valuable to learn early on how to figure out things on your own.

-## TreeHouse (beginner-friendly, paid)
+## Treehouse (beginner-friendly, paid)

-TreeHouse is another popular platform, pretty similar to Codecademy.
+Treehouse is another popular platform, pretty similar to Codecademy.
 I haven’t used it myself but heard many good things about it over the years.
 Let me know what you think in the comments.

 ## Head First JavaScript Programming: A Brain-Friendly Guide (beginner-friendly, paid)